NWSOFT-ORG/NWEdit/docs/ui-conf.md

     }
 }
 ```
-Imports from the PyPlus library is also allowed.
+Imports from the NWEdit library is also allowed.
 Use the `->` operator to separate the module name and the object name.
 ## Start dialog links
 This modifies the links displayed in the start dialog.
 The defaults are in `start.json`\
 ```jsonc